jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 Basic support for `pd.NA` has landed in the development version of pandas now (to be released in pandas 1.0), while we are still working on further integration.
-But so we can already show a few examples how it looks like.
+But so we can already show a few examples of how it looks like.

 For example, creating a "nullable" integer Series with missing value support (which was already introduced in pandas 0.24, but will now start to use the new